abraunegg/onedrive/readme.md

    Open a new bug report using the [issue template](https://github.com/abraunegg/onedrive/issues/new?template=bug_report.md) and fill in **all fields**.
 Complete detail helps us reproduce your environment and replicate the issue.

 4. **Generate a debug log**
-   Follow this [process](https://github.com/abraunegg/onedrive/wiki/Generate-debug-log-for-support) to create a verbose debug log.
+   Follow this [process](https://github.com/abraunegg/onedrive/wiki/Generate-debug-log-for-support) to create a debug log.

-   - If you are concerned about sensitive data in the verbose debug log, you may:
+   - If you are concerned about personal or business sensitive data in the debug log, you may:
      - Create a new OneDrive account, configure the client to use it, use **dummy** data to simulate your environment, and reproduce the issue; or
      - Provide an NDA or confidentiality agreement for signature prior to sharing sensitive logs.